ccobasi/weather/README.md

  ## Built With

+- Javascript.
- - HTML
+- HTML.
 - CSS
- - Javascript
- - API
- - Webpack
- - Used the DOM Manipulation.
- - Images
- - Icons
- - Linters

  ## How It work
   - Frist Open Your terminal and paste : git clone git@github com:ccobasi/weather.git.